-I. Jehovah, in thy strength the King shall joyfull bee; and joy in thy salvation how vehemently shall hee?
+1. Jehovah, in thy strength the King shall joyfull bee; and joy in thy salvation how vehemently shall hee?
 The Bay Psalm Book, 1640

-David, the prototypical representative in the Judeo-Christian world of the church or synagogue musician, dominates the logo of the Institute of Sacred Music (ISM) at Yale University.
-David and the Psalms conventionally ascribed to him have been continually reshaped to suit linguistic needs, liturgical taste, and historical understanding.
-But no matter what the time or place, David has always been known as a singer who played and who wrote liturgical texts, the Psalms, which have formed the basic materials for Jewish and Christian worship throughout the centuries.
-The Institute's primary mission is to music students whose vocation is to conduct, play, and sing for the worshiping assembly, and to divinity students preparing for leadership roles in the churches, whether as lay people, as ordained clergy, or as scholars developing specialties in liturgy and the liturgical arts.
-As an independently endowed entity at Yale University, the Institute of Sacred Music provides generous financial support for those talented students who believe in the importance of interactive training for church musicians and clergy, a training fostering mutual respect and common understanding.
+The Yale Institute of Sacred Music is an interdisciplinary graduate center dedicated to the study and practice of sacred music, worship, and the related arts.
+David, the prototypical representative in the Judeo-Christian world of the church or synagogue musician, dominates the logo of the ISM because he and the Psalms conventionally ascribed to him have been continually reshaped to suit linguistic needs, liturgical taste, and historical understanding.
+Indeed, the Psalms have formed the basic materials for Jewish and Christian worship throughout the centuries.
+The Institute's primary mission is to music students whose vocation is to conduct, play, and sing for the worshiping assembly, and who have keen interest in the religious and theological contexts of the sacred music they perform.
+Likewise, the Institute trains divinity students preparing for leadership roles in the churches, whether as lay people, as ordained clergy, or as scholars developing specialties in liturgical studies and in religion and the arts.
+As an independently endowed entity at Yale University, the Institute of Sacred Music provides generous financial support for those talented students who believe in the importance of interactive training for church musicians and clergy, a training that fosters mutual respect and common understanding.
 David, if one stretches him a bit, stands for the many activities supported at Yale through the Institute.

-Through its well-endowed mission to church musicians, the training for ministry, and the lives of the churches, the Institute has a unique position, not only at Yale, but in this country and in the world at large.
+Through its mission to church musicians, the training for ministry, and the lives of the churches, the Institute has a unique position, not only at Yale, but in this country and in the world at large.
 At Yale, we link the resources of two extraordinary professional schools, the Yale School of Music and the Yale Divinity School.
 Institute students receive degrees in one or the other of these schools, and, if they elect to do so, joint degrees from both.
 The certificate additionally received from the Institute signifies that students have gained more than the training either school alone can offer.
-Students acquire a sense of the partnership between churches, and a working knowledge of the changing synthesis of music, text, ceremony, and liturgical space, which takes and has taken place in the assemblies of all faiths and denominations since their beginnings.
+Students acquire a sense of the partnership between churches, and a working knowledge of the changing synthesis of music, text, ceremony, and liturgical space, which has taken place in the assemblies of all faiths and denominations since their beginnings.
 Now in its fourth decade, the Institute occupies its present position because many persons understood the importance of a shared process of formation for ministers and musicians.